The Phillies are Dave Dombrowski's 5th World Series team. Should more teams play his version of Moneyball?

 “He possesses the essential qualities to establish a sustainable baseball operation throughout the organization,” the press release said, attributing the comment to chairman Tom Werner, “with an emphasis on long-term success at the major league level.”

 The intervening seasons have lent clarification to that corporate-speak: Dombrowski was fired on a hair trigger as the league’s top payroll sputtered to 84 wins.
-Two of Bloom’s three teams have finished dead last, but they have been cheaper.
+Two of Bloom’s three teams have finished dead last in the AL East, but they have been cheaper.
 So he’s still in charge.

 Dombrowski represents Phillies' refreshing ambition